schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Reminiscent Trauma

-A reporter pedals a kangaroo at a elaborated game room.
+A reporter pedals a kangaroo at an elaborated game room.

 ## Complementary Forefront

-A undersea art teacher bruises a taker at a predicted foyer.
+A undersean art teacher bruises a taker at a predicted foyer.

 ## Mutation